F-3r/arduino-commander/README.md

 Commander
 =========
 Almost a prototype for a ruby library to controll and communicate with Arduino from the computer...
 (it's a personal experiment, inspired on Arduino ruby gem, built using CommandMessenger arduino library)

 ### how to use it ###

 * Take the commander.ino sketch (arduino v1.0.1) and burn it on the arduino board

-* write a ruby class that extends Commander
+* write a ruby class that extends Commander:
+  * implement **#loop** method (this is the actual program executed by Arduino)
-* implement the setup method (optional)
+  * implement **#setup** method (optional.
+Is called once, before entering the loop)
-* implement loop (this is the actual program)
+  * implement **#finish** method (optional.
+Is called once, after leaving the loop and before closing the serial connection)

-* instantiate and send it #run
+* instantiate and send it **#run**
   (arduino must be connected to the computer, and you must instantiate your class using the correct port)

 ### API ###